ntBre/ProgrammingProjects/README.md

 will try to help you know what terms to search for.
 There will also be a Table of Contents below the Summary of each project providing quick links to the important concepts introduced in that project to make it easier to refer to them later.
+Commands that should be typed at a shell in a terminal are prefaced with a `$`, such as `$ pwd`.

 Code snippets are divided into two types: Tutorial and Solution.
 As you might guess, the Tutorial blocks include full explanations of the